 The closing, or settlement, is where you take ownership of your home.
 Your closing agent or attorney coordinates the entire document signing, as well as the collection and disbursement of funds.
-At that time you will review and sign the mortgage loan documents and pay the closing costs.
-The seller(s) and real estate agent(s) may also be present at this meeting.
+At that time you will review and sign the mortgage loan documents and pay any closing costs that are due.
+For a purchase, the seller(s) and real estate agent(s) may also be present at this meeting.

-- Review settlement papers - Your closing agent reviews the settlement statement with you and the seller, and answers any questions.
-You and the seller sign the settlement statement.
+- Review settlement papers - Your closing agent reviews the closing disclosure with you, and answers any questions.
+You and the seller, if there is one, sign the closing disclosure.

 - Sign closing papers - The closing agent then asks you to sign the various loan papers, such as the mortgage note.
 You will need to provide evidence of required insurance and inspections at this time if you haven’t done so previously.

-- Pay closing costs - If everyone agrees that the papers are in order, you and/or the seller submit a certified or cashiers check to cover the closing costs.
+- Pay closing costs - If everyone agrees that the papers are in order, you or the seller, if there is one, submit a certified or cashiers check to cover the closing costs.
 The check from the lender covering the mortgage amount is then submitted to the closing agent.

 - Establish escrow account - If we will be paying your annual property taxes and homeowners insurance for you, an account is established from which we will pay these bills.

 - Receive keys - You receive the keys to your new home.